-With a fully-funded health insurance plan, the employer pays a health insurance premium to the insurance carrier:
+With a fully funded health insurance plan, the employer pays a health insurance premium to the insurance carrier:

 • The monthly premium only changes if the number of enrolled employees in the plan changes.